California College Promise Grant

 - Meet income standards for a CCP Grant (or your parent's income, if you are a dependent student).
 Must show proof of income (i.e. Copy of IRS Tax transcript or IRS Verification of Non-Filing Letter with copies of W-2).

 Students completing the FAFSA/Dream Act application will have their California College Promise Grant eligibility automatically determined.
 The California College Promise Grant will automatically appear in the student’s awards if eligible.
 When students register for classes, the $46/unit enrollment fees will be waived.
 An award notification will be sent by the Financial Aid Office once eligibility is determined.
-Students may also check their financial aid award status on the Eagle Advisor account.
+Students may also check their financial aid award status on their Financial Aid Checklist.

-Students will be notified within 30 days of the end of each term if he/she is being placed on either Academic (GPA) and/or Progress (Course Completion) probation.
+Students who are being placed on Academic (GPA) and/or Progress (Course Completion) probation will be notified within 30 days at the end of each term.
 Notification will include the information that a second term of probation will result in a loss of fee waiver eligibility.
 After the second consecutive term of probation, students may lose eligibility for the fee waiver for the next registration opportunity.

 How to maintain eligibility

-In order to qualify students must meet minimum academic standards.
-All grades will be used to determine CCP Grant eligibility.
-Please note that Satisfactory Academic Progress (SAP) for eligibility of the CCP Grant Fee Waiver is different than SAP for Federal and State aid programs.
+In order to qualify, students must meet minimum academic standards.
+All grades will be used to determine CCPG eligibility.
+Please note that Satisfactory Academic Progress (SAP) for California College Promise Grant Fee Waiver eligibility is different from SAP eligibility standards for Federal and State aid programs.

 How to regain eligibility

-If a student loses eligibility for the CCP Grant, there are a few ways to have the CCP Grant reinstated:
+If a student loses eligibility for the California College Promise Grant, there are a few ways to have their eligibility reinstated:

-- Improvement to GPA and/or Course Completion measures to meet academic and progress standards
+- Improve GPA and/or Course Completion measures to meet academic and progress standards

 - Successful appeal regarding extenuating circumstances

-- Not attending Mt.
+- Not attend Mt.
 San Jacinto College for two consecutive semesters (Fall/Spring)

-Criteria for appealing the loss of CCP Grant due to extenuating circumstances:
+Criteria for appealing the loss of California College Promise Grant due to extenuating circumstances:

 - Verified change in economic situation